NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Shaitan Magic.md

 The magic of shaitans runs through your blood.
-You can cast [[Spells/Revealing Light|Revealing Light]] and [[Spells/Resist Energy|Resist Energy]] once per day each as 2nd-rank arcane innate spells.
+You can cast [[Revealing Light|Revealing Light]] and [[Resist Energy|Resist Energy]] once per day each as 2nd-rank arcane innate spells.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*